uwacyber/cits2006/cits2006-assessments/project.md

 The standard UWA late penalty applies to ALL members if you defer your group deliverable/demo (i.e., -5% per day from raw marks for 7 days, then 0).
 {% endhint %}

-## Pretask: Group forming (week 8)
+## Pretask: Group forming (week 3)

-This project is to be carried out as a group.

-You are to form your own group, but your group must meet the following requirements:
+This project is to be carried out as a group, and you are to form your own group.
+If you don't have a group, you can find one in the labs or using MS Teams.
+Do not expect me to put you in a group, because I won't and you won't have a group.

-* The group's average grade from LQ1 must not exceed 73 (i.e., add all LQ marks then divide by the number of members).
-If you don't want to reveal your marks, you can employ multiparty encryption, or as a last resort you can form the group first and contact me to check whether your group meets this eligibility or not.

 The number of members should be 5 (4 or 6 may be considered - requires approval).

 {% hint style="info" %}
-If the group's average grade is higher than 73, and you cannot find an appropriate group, you should contact me.
-I will either allocate you to a different group or allow an exemption.
 You are encouraged to find group members at the labs and using MS Teams.
-The only time I will allocate you to a group is if your currently formed group's average grade is higher than 73.
 {% endhint %}

 Once the group has been formed, go to MS Teams -> Project Discussion, and there is the "CITS2006 Project Groups" tab.
 There is a "Group details" tab, where you enter your group details (group name, group leader (main contact) and members' student IDs).
 The group leader will also contact me to confirm the group formation.
 Once confirmed, you may start with Task 1 below.

-Please note that you are required to submit an individual report, so you should also be keeping records of individual contributions so that individual assessment components can be evaluated later.
+Please note that you are required to indicate clearly of the individual contributions of the project, so you should also be keeping records of individual contributions so that individual assessment components can be evaluated later.
+No individual contribution means you will not get any marks for that component.
 Please note that this doesn't mean you are competing with your group members, but instead, a chance to demonstrate your own skills and contributions to the project.

-Complete Task 0 Group forming by end of week 8 (i.e., by Friday 26 April).
+Complete Task 0 Group forming by end of week 3 (i.e., by Friday 14 March).

 {% hint style="info" %}
 Please note:
-* You have your group report and your INDIVIDUAL report (along with any supplementary materials) to submit by the due date.
+* You have your group report (along with any supplementary materials) to submit by the due date.
 * Late penalty, which is 5% per day from the raw mark, is applied to all members for the group report and demo.
 * You may use any resources to complete this project, including any code/script/tool/software available, including ChatGPT and alike tools - just make sure you comply with the requirements below which do specify some restrictions.
 {% endhint %}

-## Main Task: Configure security solutions as per requirements (Week 9-11)

-Your group is formed of renowned cybersecurity experts hired to provide security solutions to the RapidoBank (RBa) filesystem.
-You can setup the filesystem like a server of your choice of OS.
-There were several features requested by the RBa CEO Monte:

-* Customised Yara engine to detect improper files in their filesystems.
-* Customised cipher system and hashing algorithm to protect their files.
-* Customised Moving Target Defence (MTD) to change protection settings.
-* Customised security recommendations to improve their data security when attacks are detected.

-How each of these security features operate is up to your group.
-However, consider usability, effectiveness and practicality when implementing these features and how they would operate in your implementation.

-### Yara engine
-Your Yara engine must be able to do the following:

-1. Detect malware in the filesystem.
-2. Detect hidden files containing sensitive information (i.e., files were not encrypted but hidden by user(s) by mistake).
-3. Detect scripts.
-4. Detect executables accessing network resources.
-5. Detect malicious URLs an executable file is trying to access.
-6. Detect custom signatures (e.g., a specific string or pattern) you might find in the filesystem.

-How you define each of these requirement is up to your group, but to get high marks, they must be comprehensive, reasonable and practical.
-You can use the Yara rules provided in the labs as a starting point, but you are expected to create your own rules to detect these files, as well as do further research to make them comprehensive.
-Make sure to prepare examples to demonstrate the above features.

-### Cipher system and hashing algorithm
-The cipher system is used to encrypt sensitive files in the RBa filesystem.
-To confuse the attackers, multiple cipher systems are used randomly (see later MTD how it can change the cipher system).
-The length of the cipher key should be 50 characters long.
-You must NOT use any cryptography libraries for this task.
-You don't have to build a commercial-grade cipher system for this task, but ensure that the cipher system is functional.

-The hashing algorithm is used to hash the files in the filesystem to detect any changes made to the files.
-The length of the hash should be 50 characters long.
-You must NOT use any cryptography libraries for this task.
-You should consider the hash algorithm's properties, such as one-way, collision-free (see lab 1 for a refresher), and other properties that make it suitable for this task.

-Make sure you have a discussion about the cipher system and hashing algorithm you are implementing, and provide justifications for your choices.
-You should also provide examples to demonstrate how the cipher system and hashing algorithm work.

-### Moving Target Defence (MTD)
-Implement a Moving Target Defence (MTD) system to change protection settings.
-This could be a system that changes the encryption key, the hashing algorithm, or the cipher system used to encrypt the files.
-The MTD system should be able to change the protection settings based on the following:

-* an alert has been raised by the Yara engine.
-* a file has been added/modified/deleted in the filesystem.
-* a certain time interval has passed.

-The actual MTD you implement is up to your group, but make sure to provide valid justifications and analysis on why you chose the MTD system you implemented.
-You should also provide examples to demonstrate how the MTD system works.

-### Security recommendations
-Regular security recommendations are generated based on the information collected from the security features above.
-How and what security recommendations are to be generated will be up to your group, but they must be relevant to the security information provided from the above security features (i.e., cannot be generic, repetitive, etc.).

-### Main task todo:

-1. Complete all security feature implementations.
-2. By Friday 5pm of week 11, your group leader must submit the group report and any supplementary materials (e.g., code) on LMS outlining the implementation of the security features.
-This report will be used during the live demo as a guideline for the marker, and any new security features/implementations not in the report will not be counted toward the grade.
-3. You must also submit your individual report and any supplementary materials on LMS (by Friday 5pm of week 11).
-This should outline your contribution to the group project clearly and concisely.
-Remember, quality over quantity.
-4. The group leader must schedule your demo slot from the available slots provided on MS Teams -> Project Discussion -> CITS2006 Project Groups -> Demo booking (week 12).
+## Task 1: Security issues in the community (weeks 4 - 6)

+You are to investigate the security issues in the community.
+This could be a community of your choice, such as a school, a small business, a local government, etc. You are to identify the security issues in the community and provide a report on the security issues identified.
+The report should include the following:

+1. Communities investigated.
+2. Security issues identified.
+3. Details and impact of the security issues identified.
+4. Recommendations to mitigate the security issues identified.

+Please note, this exercise does not only involve vulnerability patching, but could also involve security awareness, policy, and other security measures to improve the security posture of the community.
+Also, not only cybersecurity but also physical security could be considered.

 {% hint style="warning" %}
 DON'T do everything yourself.
 This is not a race among the group members.
-If you read the rubric on individual reports, the marks are based on your ability to demonstrate defensive cybersecurity skills, which means QUALITY over QUANTITY (i.e., you don't have to get full marks in other tasks to receive full marks for your individual report).
+If you read the rubric on individual contributions, the marks are based on your ability to demonstrate defensive cybersecurity skills, which means QUALITY over QUANTITY (i.e., you don't have to get full marks in other tasks to receive full marks for your individual report).

 What does "Quality" mean?
 In the context of this project, it means that you are able to not only demonstrate skills you have learned in the unit, but have also researched and applied more advanced skills derived from further research into the topic.
 That is, you are expected to conduct further research to learn more about various defensive cybersecurity techniques and use them in this project.